ChrisNeedham200/loadimpact-docs/jekyll/_v4/result-analysis/insights-http-table.md

 5. AVG on it's own is not useful, however when combined with STDDEV you can get an idea of what most users are experiencing.

 ### Standard Deviation Example
 Let's take a request that is returning the following data: an average of 1s and a standard deviation of 100 ms. This tells us that most response times are between 900ms and 1.1s.
 To be more precise, roughly 68% of response times will fall in this range (and 95% would fall between 800ms and 1.2s, which is 2 standard deviations).
-Stanard Deviation isn't the only value to consider when testing, but it can be helpful to identify bottlnecks.
+Standard Deviation isn't the only value to consider when testing, but it can be helpful to identify bottlnecks.
 Always consider other available data when analyzing your results.

 ## Additional Metrics Available Per URL